A focal point of interest for centuries

 Heaven for seafood

-Fresh seafood and good restaurants aa great point of attraction in Monopoli and its historical centre.
-Surely the Trattoria Il Brigante is one of the best restaurants in Monopoli for quality of food and service.
+Fresh seafood and good restaurants are a great point of attraction in Monopoli and its historical centre.
+Surely the Trattoria Il Brigante is one of the best seafood restaurants in Monopoli for quality of food and service.